iQuHACK/2021_EntanglementX/README.md

 ![alt text](https://github.com/npani/2021_EntanglementX/blob/[branch]/image.jpg?raw=true)

 ### The Rules
 The player is provided with the initial quantum state (*I*, which is the superposition of a list edge basis vectors with specific amplitudes), a target quantum state (*T*) and the walk length (*L*) .
-The goal of the player is to choose the coin operators for the vertices in *G* and a start vertex such that the quantum state after K iterations should be as close to *T* as possible.
+The goal of the player is to choose the coin operators for the vertices in *G* and a start vertex such that the quantum state after L iterations should be as close to *T* as possible.
 We provide the following list of coin operators.

 ## Future Work